 4 Score explanation: At IUSM, planetary health is integrated into the first two years of medical school curriculum, with content being found in at least 9 of the courses, including Molecules to Cells to Tissues; Host Defense; Neuroscience and Behavior; Foundations of Clinical Practice; Health Systems Sciences; Endocrine, Reproductive, Musculoskeletal, and Dermatology; Cardiology and Hematology; Renal and Respiratory; and GI and Nutrition.
 Key topics, including the impact of extreme weather events on physical and mental health, and the health disparities that are driven by climate change and environmental factors, are addressed in lectures such as "Environmental Injury," "Trauma and Dissociative Disorders," and "Social and Structural Determinants of Health- Poverty, Neighborhood, and Environment."
 1.22.
 Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?
 Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
 (1 point) No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
-(0 points) Score Assigned: 0 Score explanation: The Indiana University School of Medicine does not have a faculty member who explicitly oversees the incorporation of planetary health and sustainable healthcare into coursework.
+(0 points) Score Assigned:

+0 Score explanation: The Indiana University School of Medicine does not have a faculty member who explicitly oversees the incorporation of planetary health and sustainable healthcare into coursework.
 Section Total (43 out of 72) 59.72% Back to Summary Page here Interdisciplinary Research Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the broader institution.
 Interactions between health and the environment are complex and multifactorial.
 While climate change has been extensively studied from an environmental science perspective, planetary health is an emerging field.
 As leading health institutions with talented researchers and research resources, institutions should fund research studying the health effects of climate change and anthropogenic environmental toxins.
 This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasised.
 2.1.
 Are there researchers engaged in planetary health research and healthcare sustainability research at your institution?
 Yes, there are faculty members at the institution who have a primary research focus in planetary health or sustainable healthcare/vetcare.
 (3 points) Yes, there are individual faculty members at the institution who are conducting research related to planetary health or healthcare sustainability, OR are part of a national/international sustainability working group, but it is not their primary research focus.
 (2 points) There are sustainability researchers at the institution, but not specifically associated with healthcare/vetcare.
 (1 point) No, there are no planetary health and/or sustainability researchers at the institution at this time.
-(0 points) Score Assigned: ----------------- Score explanation: The Indiana University institution as a whole has researchers dedicated to environmental research and sustainability, but none directly affiliated with the School of Medicine.
-Indiana University is home to the Environmental Resilience Institute whose mission is "to co-create environmental resilience and climate solutions by integrating research, education, and community."
-There is a faculty mentor who serves as the executive director of the institute, but IUSM does not have any direct faculty members that engage in research involving planetary health.
-2.2.
-Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
-There is at least one dedicated department or institute for interdisciplinary planetary health research.
-(3 points) There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
-(2 points) There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
-(1 points) There is no dedicated department or institute.
-(0 points) Score Assigned: 3 Score explanation: Indiana University-Indianapolis is home to the Center for Earth and Environment Science (CEES).
-The mission of the CEES is to "provide solutions to pressing environmental issues through research, education, and stewardship."
-The center has current research projects focused on topics such as forest restoration and water quality monitoring.
-Indiana University is also home to the Center for Global Health Equity.
-This center is led by an IUSM faculty member, and its mission is to "to solve the world's most difficult health challenges and train the world's future leaders in global health research."
-2.3.
-Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your institution?
-Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
-(3 points) Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
-(2 points) No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
-(1 points) There is no process, and no efforts to create such a process.
-(0 points) Score Assigned:

-Score explanation: There is currently no process for communities disproportionately impacted by climate change and environmental injustice to give input or make decisions about the research agenda at IUSM.
-Furthermore, there are no agendas to provide these communities with a voice in the near future.
-2.4.
-Does your institution have a planetary health website that centralises ongoing and past research related to health and the environment?
-There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
-(3 points) There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
-(2 points) The institution has an Office of Sustainability website that includes some resources related to health and the environment.
-(1 point) There is no website.
-(0 points) 3 Score explanation: Indiana University has a landing page and website for the Office of Sustainability that compiles information about sustainability initiatives and specific campus initiatives, projects that the university is committed to completing, internships and research, resources on climate change, and outline of a climate action plan.
-Similar sites exist for all Indiana University affiliated campuses, but not the medical school specifically.
-The site contains information about relevant initiatives at each individual campus, the leaders of planetary health at the institutions, as well as opportunities for scholarships and internships like the Sustainability Scholars program.
-Underneath the "Internships + Research" tab, the website outlines research at IU through the Environmental Resilience Institute with links that will redirect to other sites to search for research opportunities.
-Information is lacking on how to fund new student-led research projects on any of the campus pages.
-2.5.
-Has your institution recently hosted a conference or symposium on topics related to planetary health?
-Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
-(4 points) Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
-(3 points) Yes, the institution has hosted a conference on topics related to planetary health / sustainable healthcare/vetcare in the past three years.
-(2 points) The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
-(1 point) No, the institution has not hosted a conference on topics related to planetary health in the past three years.
-(0 points) Score Assigned:
+(0 points) 1 Score Assigned:

-4 Score explanation: The Environmental Resilience Institute as a part of Indiana University will be hosting the Indiana Sustainability and Resilience Conference on February 28th, 2025.
+Score explanation: The Environmental Resilience Institute as a part of Indiana University will be hosting the Indiana Sustainability and Resilience Conference on February 28th, 2025.
 This is an annual conference that is held near the Bloomington, Indiana Campus that focuses on solutions to address climate change, as well as the implementation of these changes in Indiana.
-2.6.
+4 2.6.
 Is your institution a member of a national or international planetary health or ESH/ESV organisation?
 Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
 (1 points) No, the institution is not a member of such an organisation.
 (0 points) Score Assigned: